By Joe Paonessa Last Updated: Apr 23, 2023

 I did not watch many videos over the course of the test.
 I did not have any complaints about the limited amount of YouTube videos I watched.

 Unfortunately, the app I use to track my data usage did not seem to be tracking properly.
-I therefore relied heavily on Android's built in data tracking to get an estimate of how much data I consumed during the trial.
+I therefore relied heavily on Android's built-in data tracking to get an estimate of how much data I consumed during the trial.
 It's estimated that I only used about 4GB.

 I only tried tethering/mobile hotspot out for the purpose of the review.
 When I tried it out, I connected my pc to my phone by the phone's hotspot.
-I tried watching pickleball on YouTube at various resolutions.
+I tried watching video on YouTube at various resolutions.
 Things did not go as smoothly as I would have liked.

 When the resolution was set to 480p, the video simply wasn't smooth enough.
 There was too much buffering and starting and stopping going on to be enjoyable.
 I had to drop the resolution down to 360p to be watchable.
 I watched about 30 minutes of video.
 I also tried browsing the web during my test.
 Things were just a tad slow.
 When I was done, I disabled the hotspot and checked the data speeds on my phone.
 They were coming in at right around 1 Mbps download, so the network was probably a bit busy during my test.
 I imagine if it wasn't, I'd have a better hotspot experience.
 I may give this another try before I port out when my speed tests give higher download speeds.